SKS model

 In an SKS model, in compliance with relevant standards, an application maintains thousands or millions of encrypted objects as records in a repository (such as a database, file system, cloud storage, etc.).
 SKS does not impose any restrictions on where or how you store encrypted blobs; although constraints like record-size might come into play depending on the type of storage in your implementation.
 The repository might have each record/object encrypted with a unique key.
 Examples of applications might include Remote Signing identities (Common Criteria PP 419221-5 use case).
 The salient points, for SKS, are that:

->encryption and decryption of objects must take place in the HSM;
+>Encryption and decryption of objects must take place in the cryptographic module.

->more individual object-encryption keys are needed by the application than can be accommodated by the internal capacity of any HSM;
+>More individual object-encryption keys are needed by the application than can be accommodated by the internal capacity of any cryptographic module.

->keys that encrypt objects or signatures must have originated within the assurance boundary (a.k.a. security perimeter of the HSM) and are only ever decrypted within the assurance boundary;
+>Keys that encrypt objects or signatures must have originated within the assurance boundary (a.k.a. security perimeter of the cryptographic module (HSM)) and are only ever decrypted within the assurance boundary.

->objects extracted from a current-version HSM cannot be inserted into older version HSMs with known vulnerabilities
+NOTE Objects extracted from a current-version HSM can be inserted into older version HSMs with known vulnerabilities -- for security reasons, this should be avoided; as a best practice, keep your appliance software and crypto-module firmware up-to-date.

 How does SKS work?